secureCodeBox/documentation/docs/user-guide/scanning-networks.md

       securecodebox.io/invasive: invasive
 ```

-Of course, you can just use one of the both labels and change them as you need it.
+Of course, you can just use one of both labels and change them as you need them.

 Now let's **run** our scan!
 Make sure to be in the correct directory where your scan.yaml is located: